Szymon-Michalak/iOS-Resources/blog/WhatIsBehaviorDrivenDevelopment.md

 For example, when you’re writing traditional unit tests, you’ll often write tests for all of the various inputs a particular function could expect to receive and assert that the result matches what you’d expect.

 This approach though is entirely focused on the implementation details of your application.
 As a result, you spend more time testing particulars of the implementation over the actual business logic of your application.
-BDD strives to tip the balance in the other direction by focusing on testing _what_ your application does insteadof _how_ it does it.
+BDD strives to tip the balance in the other direction by focusing on testing _what_ your application does instead of _how_ it does it.

 In BDD, when writing tests, you’ll start with a user story and model your tests around the expected behavior for the end user.
-While Swift doesn’t support writing BDD style tests natively, popular frameworks like Quick & Nimble allow us to add BDD style testing to the iOS ecosystem.
+While Swift doesn’t support writing BDD style tests natively, popular frameworks like `Quick` and `Nimble` allow us to add BDD style testing to the iOS ecosystem.

 Here’s an example test case written in the BDD style - notice that we’re focusing on testing the end result instead of how we get there:
 ```swift